slam10s/may-madness/docs/index.md

 # May Madness Predictions

 Our [May Madness Predictions](.) aggregate several different metrics for each match played in the NCAA Men's and Women's Division I Tennis Championships.
+This is the GitHub Pages site assiciated with the repository.
+You can switch to the GitHub [may-madness repository](https://github.com/slam10s/may-madness) by clicking [here](https://github.com/slam10s/may-madness).

 ## Watch Live